HDM-soft/grouped_payment_receipt/README.rst

 1. Clone or download the module into your Odoo addons directory.
 2. Update the Odoo module list from the user interface (Settings > Modules > Update Modules List).
-3. Search for "Grouped Payment Receipt from Invoices" in the Apps menu and click "Install".
+3. Search for "Grouped Payment Receipt" in the Apps menu and click "Install".

 No additional non-Python dependencies are required.

 Usage
 =====

-1. Go to **Invoicing > Customer Invoices** or **Invoicing > Vendor Bills**.
+1. Go to **Invoicing > Payments**.
-2. Select one or more invoices from the same customer or vendor in the tree view.
+2. Select one or more payments from the same customer or vendor in the tree view.
-3. Click the "Grouped Payment Receipt" button in the action bar.
+3. Click the "Generate Grouped Payment Receipt" button in the action bar.
 4. A PDF report will be generated, displaying:
    - Partner details (customer or vendor).
-   - A table of reconciled payments grouped by date.
+   - A table of selected payments grouped by currency, including payment details, dates, and exchange rates (if the payment currency differs from the invoice currency).
+   - A table of withholdings associated with the payments (if applicable).
-   - A table of the selected invoices with their dates and total amounts.
+   - A table of reconciled invoices with their dates, total amounts, and outstanding balances.
+5. To view or reprint a previously generated receipt, go to **Invoicing > Receivables > Grouped Payment Receipts** (for customers) or **Invoicing > Payables > Grouped Payment Receipts** (for vendors).

-The report title dynamically adjusts to "Recibo" for customer payments or "Orden de pago" for vendor payments.
+The report title dynamically adjusts to "Receipt" for customer payments or "Payment Order" for vendor payments.

 Known issues / Roadmap
 ======================